Gonzalo Aróstegui del Castillo

-Gonzalo Aróstegui del Castillo (1859-1940) was one of the most prominent doctors in the history of Cuba and key figure in Cuba’s scientific community.
+Gonzalo Aróstegui del Castillo (1859–1940) was a prominent doctors and figure in Cuba's scientific community.
 He played a foundational role in the establishment of the Junta Superior de Sanidad (Cuban Superior Board of Health) – appointed by President Tomás Estrada Palma – and the Cuban Society of Pediatrics.
 He was an active member of the Sociedad Económica de Amigos del País (Economic Society of Friends of the Country).
 Additionally, he served as President of the La Liga contra la Tuberculosis en Cuba (Cuban League Against Tuberculosis).
 He was also a member of the Ateneo of Mexico, the Institute of Assistance and Social Prevention, and the Havana School Council and Board of Education.

 He was also a prolific writer, who became president of the Association of American Writers and Artists, where he contributed to the publication of several important works, including those of Gonzalo de Quesada, José Martí (in eleven volumes), Rafael Montoro, Emilia Bernal, and Vidal Morales.
 He also reviewed articles by Enrique Piñeyro for publication in El Fígaro.
 Upon his death, the association declared three days of mourning and suspended all activities in his honor.

 He wrote for numerous political newspapers in Camagüey and Havana, including La Luz, El Pueblo, El Camagüey, Nuevo Mundo, El Triunfo, El País, Diario de la Marina, and El Mundo.
 He also contributed to and edited various medical journals, such as the Revista de Ciencias Médicas, El Progreso Médico, Vida Nueva, and the Revista de Medicina y Cirugía de la Habana.
 Additionally, he translated medical texts from English, French, Italian, and Portuguese.